 If you're just starting out, you could do without this piece of equipment.
 It is definitely not necessary for a solid sounding podcast.
 You can still produce a great sounding show, using just the microphones and mixers listed above.

-It has a d-esser, to takes some of the hiss out of your S's.
+It has a "d-esser" to take some of the hiss out of your S's.
 You can use the gate feature to block out background noises.
 There are even input and output controls to juice up the power your vocals.